 You’re confined to home and the washing machine packs up.
 The good news is there are some simple repairs you can do yourself at home if you’re well enough to do so.

-Recent government measures to control the outbreak of COVID-19 mean that all non-essential shops are closed until at least 13 April 2020.
+Recent government measures to control the outbreak of COVID-19 mean that all non-essential shops are closed.

 Online retailers are still open for business, though, so you can get a replacement washing machine.